 Shingles is a skin condition that’s triggered by a common virus.
 The usual shingles symptoms include a band of blisters or a rash and a burning pain or tingling sensation that can last for a few weeks or longer.

-If you’re over age 50, you should talk with a healthcare professional about getting a shingles vaccine.
+If you’re over age 50, or if you’re 19 years and older and living with a condition that weakens your immune system, speak with your doctor about getting a shingles vaccine.

 The clinical term for shingles is herpes zoster.
 It’s caused by the varicella-zoster virus, the same virus responsible for chickenpox.
 If you had chickenpox as a child, the virus has remained dormant in some nerve cells.
 When it becomes activated, the result is shingles.